open-component-model/ocm/docs/ocm/model.md

 Hereby the DNS domain plus optionally any number  of leading name components MUST be owned by the provider of a component.
 For example, `github.com`, as DNS domain is shared by lots of organizations.
-Therefore, all component identities, provided based on this DNS name, must include the owner prefix of the providing organization, e.g. `github.com/gardener`.
+Therefore, all component identities provided based on this DNS name, must include the owner prefix of the providing organization, e.g. `github.com/gardener`.